matteocorti/check_ssl_cert/README.md

    -c,--critical days         	   minimum number of days a certificate has to be valid
                               	   to issue a critical status
-      --curl-bin path         	   path of the curl binary to be used -d,--debug                 	   produces debugging output
+      --curl-bin path         	   path of the curl binary to be used --curl-user-agent string     user agent that curl shall use to obtain the issuer cert
+   -d,--debug                 	   produces debugging output
       --ecdsa                 	   cipher selection: force ECDSA authentication -e,--email address         	   pattern to match the email address contained in the